 Mr. Hutton is Chairman and Chief Executive Officer of the Company and has held these positions since November 1993.
 Previously, from 1970 to November 1993, he served the Company as President and Chief Executive Officer.
-Mr. Hutton is also the Chairman of Omnicare, Inc., Cincinnati, Ohio (health-care products and services), a public corporation in which the Company holds a 5.8% ownership interest (hereinafter "Omnicare"), Chairman of Roto-Rooter, Inc., Cincinnati, Ohio (plumbing and drain cleaning services and service contracts), a 59%-owned subsidiary of the Company (hereinafter "Roto-Rooter"), and Chairman of National Sanitary Supply Company, Cincinnati, Ohio (sanitary and maintenance supplies distributor), an
+Mr. Hutton is also the Chairman of Omnicare, Inc., Cincinnati, Ohio (healthcare products and services), a public corporation in which the Company holds a 1-percent-ownership interest (hereinafter "Omnicare"), and Chairman of National Sanitary Supply Company, Cincinnati, Ohio (sanitary and maintenance supplies distributor), an 83-percent-owned subsidiary of the Company (hereinafter "National").
+Mr. Hutton is a director of National and Omnicare.
+Mr. Hutton is the father of Thomas C. Hutton, a Vice President and a director of the Company.